 When you try to carry out DIY injectables at home, you run a number of risks as:

-- – you are unlikely to have a credible source from which to buy your products
+- you’re unlikely to have a credible source from which to buy your products

 Furthermore, when it comes to the actual product, the filler or toxin you are being sold, there are additional concerns.
-As an unlicensed injector it’s likely you will be purchasing items blind from an internet retailer.
+As an unlicensed injector it’s likely you’ll be purchasing items blind from an internet retailer.

 The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) has found numerous cases of counterfeit medicines being sold online and aesthetic treatments are no exception.
 The government agency ran a public information campaign in 2018 cautioning about the dangers of buying medicines and medicinal devices from dubious sources.

 Harvard Medical School in the USA has also cautioned against the use of “black market fillers”.
 It warns that some of these products have been found to have been mixed with substances such as hair gel.